-- Only the FortiGate-6301F and the FortiGate-6501F support hard disk features such as WAN optimization, web caching, explicit proxy content caching, disk logging, and GUI-based packet sniffing. - The FortiGate-6000 platform, including the FortiGate-6301F and the FortiGate-6501F does not support quarantining files to the internal hard disks.
+- Only the FortiGate-6301F and the FortiGate-6501F support hard disk features such as disk logging and GUI-based packet sniffing. - The FortiGate-6000 platform, including the FortiGate-6301F and the FortiGate-6501F does not support quarantining files to the internal hard disks.
 Instead you must set the quarantine function to quarantine files to FortiAnalyzer. - The management interfaces (mgmt1-3) do not support device detection for the networks they are connected to. - The FortiGate-6000 does not support configuring dedicated management interfaces using the config system dedicated-mgmt command or by enabling the dedicated-to management interface option.
+The purpose of the dedicated management interface feature is to add a routing table just for management connections.
+This functionality is supported by the FortiGate-6000 management VDOM (mgmt-vdom) that has its own routing table and contains all of the FortiGate-6000 management interfaces. - Enabling the system settings option tcp-session-without-syn and configuring a firewall policy to accept sessions without syn packets allows FortiOS to add entries to its session table for sessions that do not include SYN packets.
+These sessions can only be load balanced by the DP processor if the dp-load-distribution-method is set to src-dst-ip-sport-dport (default) or src-dst-ip.
+If any other load distribution method is used, the sessions will be dropped.
+As well, the DP processor cannot load balance these sessions if they are accepted by a firewall policy with NAT enabled.

-For a list of new FortiOS 5.6.6 FortiGate-6000 IPsec VPN features and a list of IPsec VPN features not supported by FortiOS 5.6.6 FortiGate-6000 IPsec VPN, see New IPsec VPN features on page 52.
+For a list of new FortiOS 6.0.4 FortiGate-6000 IPsec VPN features and a list of IPsec VPN features not supported by FortiOS 6.0.4 FortiGate-6000 IPsec VPN, see FortiGate-6000 IPsec VPN on page 60.